VoronDesign/Voron-Hardware/V0-Umbilical/README.md

 ![Solidworks overview of the PCB's](/V0-Umbilical/Images/Overview.png?raw=true "Title")

-This mod adds two PCB's ([Frame PCB](#frame-pcb), [Toolhead PCB](#toolhead-pcb)) and a cable ([Umbilical Cable](#umbilical-cable)) to the V0.1 that can aid in wire management and routing as well as making the toolhead able to be swappable.
+This mod adds two PCBs ([Frame PCB](#frame-pcb), [Toolhead PCB](#toolhead-pcb)) and a cable ([Umbilical Cable](#umbilical-cable)) to the V0.1 that can aid in wire management and routing as well as making the toolhead able to be swappable.
-The frame PCB mounts between the A/B motors at the back of the printer and condenses the heater, thermistor, part cooling fan, hotend cooling fan, extruder motor and the X-endstop into a single 14 pin micro-fit 3 connector while also adding a chamber thermistor and hookups for 3 continous NeoPixel (WS2812) strips.
+The frame PCB mounts between the A/B motors at the back of the printer and condenses the heater, thermistor, part cooling fan, hotend cooling fan, extruder motor and the X-endstop into a single 14 pin Micro-Fit 3.0 connector while also adding a chamber thermistor and hookups for 3 continous NeoPixel (WS2812) strips.

 ----